w3c/cogai/faq.md

 ## How can Cognitive AI reason about contexts?

 Beliefs, stories, reported speech, examples in lessons, abductive reasoning and even search query patterns involve the use of statements about statements.
-Moreover, a common need is to be able to able to express things that are true in a specific context rather than holding generally.
+Moreover, a common need is to be able to able to express things that are true in a specific context rather than being true generally.
 The solution is to use named contexts in both chunks and rules for reasoning about contexts.
 For example, you can define a context to record what is true for a particular episode/situation, e.g. when visiting a restaurant for lunch, you sat by the window, you had soup for starters followed by mushroom risotto for the main course.
 A sequence of episodes can be then modelled as relationships between contexts, and used for inductive learning.
 Another usage is to describe the beliefs of people in a novel or TV drama, e.g. Jane believes that John lied to her about where he was last night.
 This is important in respect to being able to implement a [theory of mind](https://en.wikipedia.org/wiki/Theory_of_mind).

 ## How does Cognitive AI compare to Computational Linguistics and to BERT in respect to NLP?